Lahore (Pakistan) (AFP) -

-In life, Rizvi acted as a lightning rod for Pakistan's religious right, and was adept at stirring sectarian resentments and mobilising thousands of fanatical supporters at a moment's notice.
+In life, Rizvi acted as a lightning rod for Pakistan's religious right, and was adept at stirring sectarian resentments and mobilising thousands of fanatical anti-blasphemy supporters at a moment's notice.

 Despite this, Pakistan's military hailed him as a 'great scholar' and Prime Minister Imran Khan rushed to offer his heartfelt condolences -- both likely wary of the power of his movement.